kz5ee/zeus-documentation/README.md

 	- Cellular
 		- For reporting telemetry to API over cellular data connection
 - User interface
   - Web dashboard (and/or)
     - Self-hosted
+      - Can be used simultaneously with cloud
     - Cloud
   - Mobile app
   - Desktop app